javujavichi/feedback-workshop/ARCHITECTURE-CHALLENGE.md

 ## 🚨 The Problem

-A junior developer has been reorganizing the codebase, but they've moved classes to incorrect packages!
+A new developer in the team has been reorganizing the codebase, but they've moved classes to incorrect packages!
 The application compiles and runs, but when you run the architecture tests, you'll discover that many classes violate the architectural rules.

 Your mission: **Move the classes to their correct packages** so all architecture tests pass.